top of page

 [Accessible] Content is King

-in 1996, Bill Gates used the phrase 'Content is King' is an essay he wrote for Microsoft.
+In 1996, Bill Gates used the phrase 'Content is King' in an essay he wrote for Microsoft.
 I'm not sure even Bill Gates could have predicted the reality that we are living in today.
 The amount of time people spend online has exploded in recent years, particularly during the pandemic.
 Everything from buying a house to seeing your doctor can be done with a decent laptop and good internet.

 The sheer amount of content online that is competing for your attention is staggering.
 So, how do you make your content stand out?
 How do you ensure that you are reaching the widest audience?